 Cafeteria Lite has a vibrant demo that lends itself well to food.
 It’s a design full of stark contrasts.
 Dark and light, bold orange, strong images and then lots of empty space.
 It’s a very effective aesthetic that could work perfectly well with minimal customization.

 This is a top quality free WordPress theme with a nice layout and composed feel.
 It includes a wide range of content blocks, support for custom widgets and fonts, support for page builders, responsive design and fast loading pages.
 This is definitely worth checking out if you’re looking for a food theme.

-Illdy is a free WordPress theme we promote a lot here at Astra.
+Illdy is a free WordPress theme.
 It’s a contemporary flat theme with a definite Scandi influence.
 The use of colour, white space, fonts, alternating dark and light backgrounds and imagery make this one of the most attractive free WordPress templates here.

 Illdy is responsive, compatible with the WordPress Customizer and WooCommerce and could be built as a single page or multipage website.
 It uses colour well and provides the range of content blocks you’ll need to build this site to match your own tastes.

 Bard has a very easy going aesthetic, created in part by that header image and soft colour palette.
 This is a typical blog layout with good quality imagery, lots of white space, a modest sidebar and excellent font choices throughout.